jakubartur/nexa/build-aux/mingw/readme.md

 binaries will reside under x86 sub-folder and 64-bit binaries will reside under the x64 sub-folder.

-The initial configuration process is also set up to build the Bitcoin client upon completion of the development environment setup.
+The initial configuration process is also set up to build the Nexa client upon completion of the development environment setup.
 All build outputs will be placed under `/build-output` with 32-bit binaries under the x86 sub-folder and 64-bit binaries under the x64 sub-folder.